 1. GitHub.
 Enter the necessary tech query in the search, for instance, Ruby, and follow such parameters as a number of repositories (projects), topics, and users.
 So, as you can see, Ruby has 345k projects, almost 1 thousand discussions, and 20k users.

 2. StackOverflow.
 In the left-hand corner of the logo, click the menu icon and select Tags.
-On this page, you can see several questions, activity per day, and a week.
+On this page, you can see several questions, activities per day, and a week.
 If necessary technology is not displayed on the first page, you can use search.
-Also when you move the cursor at the technology, you can see the number of watchers (followers).
+Also, when you move the cursor at the technology, you can see the number of watchers (followers).

-A system is considered scalable when it doesn’t need to be redesigned to sustain effective performance during or after an increase in workload.
+A system is considered scalable when it needs to be redesigned to sustain effective performance during or after increased workload.
 Scaling is not only about technology.
 It is also about how fast you can change or modify features and bring new developers into your team.
 There are two kinds of scalability:

 Horizontal scalability, which means an ability of an app to handle more requests.
-Think of it as a railway system: to transport more goods, you add locomotives to increase your capacity.
+Think of it as a railway system: you add locomotives to increase your capacity to transport more goods.

-Vertical scalability, which means adding new resources to an app to increase its capacity without damaging the overall performance.
+Vertical scalability means adding new resources to an app to increase its capacity without damaging the overall performance.

 Here’s a short checklist on how to choose secure technology: